ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

 - Ensure Node 18+ is installed (e.g., via `nvm` or installer).
 - Keep the server and bot on the same LAN for lower latency.
 - Expose port `3007` on the Mac mini if viewing from other devices.

+---

+### 7. Docker?

+Running the bot in Docker on macOS is possible, but offers limited benefit here because:

+- The bot relies on macOS Keychain via Keytar for credentials, which is not directly accessible inside a Linux-based container.
+- You would have to switch to a different credential mechanism (not recommended for this project’s security posture).

+If your Mac mini already runs the Minecraft server in Docker, it’s fine to run the bot on the host macOS instead.
+This keeps Keychain integration and simplifies networking (connect to `localhost:25565` or LAN IP).